Do Raccoons Eat Rabbits? Explained

 Because they are mainly nocturnal so raccoons are most active at night when rabbits are more exposed.
 They have an acute sense of smell and are able to recognize the scent of rabbits with ease.
 Raccoons can enter rabbit hutches or burrows and hurt or kill the rabbits once they’ve found them.

 To protect rabbits from raccoon attacks it is important to secure their living area with sturdy barriers, locks or fencing that raccoons cannot easily breach.
 They providing shelter for rabbits at night can help keep them safe from potential threats like raccoons.
 Raccoons are indeed a danger to rabbits and precautions should be taken to ensure their safety.
+You can also know more about Do raccoons eat rabbits?

 How Can We Keep Our Raccoon Away From Rabbits?